Skip to main content

 Humboldt Forum Berlin: Ethnological Collections © ©Stiftung Berliner Schloss – Humboldt Forum, Stiftung Preußischer Kulturbesitz

-In September 2022, the last large exhibition area of the museums also opened in the East Wing.
-Here, collection presentations on North, Central and South America can be seen, as well as another part of the object collection on Asia and Africa with highlights such as the exhibition area on the global diversity of Islam and the historical Kingdom of Benin.
+In the large exhibition area of the museums in the east wing collection presentations on North, Central and South America can be seen, as well as another part of the object collection on Asia and Africa with highlights such as the exhibition area on the global diversity of Islam and the historical Kingdom of Benin.

 Exhibition "Buildings from Oceania. at the Ethnological Museum in the Humboldt Forum in Berlin